What will my child’s school day look like at ISB?

 High School students

 Depending on if your child is in Grade 9 and 10 or 11 and 12, a typical school day can look quite different.
-For the younger High School students, the curriculum is based on the same Common Core as the two other Schools.
+For the younger High School students, the curriculum is based on the same Common Core Standards as the two other schools.
 Then there are additional electives students can take to add throughout their day as well.
 To help students make their schedules something they will love, ISB Counselors are there to help.
 Learn more about how ISB's college counseling programs and services works.

 For Grades 11 and 12, students have two options for courses.
 First, there is the full IB Diploma, which includes the Extended Essay, service hours, and has a certain requirement for the number of courses they need to take at both standard and higher levels.
 Second, there are the ISB pathways, which students take to earn an ISB High School Diploma.
-The latter is based on ISB course and IB Diploma courses, but it doesn’t follow the same structure.
+The latter is based on ISB courses and IB Diploma courses, but it doesn’t follow the same structure.

 In addition to the regular classes, all ISB students also have flex time during the day to ensure they have time to finish up work or get extra help if they need it.